jwiegley/johnwiegley/drafts/drafts.md

 we've spent lifetimes struggling in the dirt.
 Once we find the willingness to take whatever it takes to free ourselves and get past this burden, let me tell you the outcome will be glorious for all of us, not just a few.

 # Text

-We move forward through deepening our relationship to the good, not reacting to what is evil.

-# Text